 Former employees of the university may choose to leave their retirement funds with their vendor or may be eligible for other options including withdrawal of funds or a rollover to a different qualified plan.
-You are advised to check with your vendor for all requirements and penalties that may apply.
+You are advised to check with your vendor (OPERS, STRS or ARP) for all distribution options, requirements and penalties that may apply.

-Please contact your 403(b) or ARP vendor for distribution forms and requirements.
+Please contact your 403(b) or ARP vendor for assistance.

 Following retirement or separation of employment qualifying persons will receive a COBRA information packet from Chard-Snyder, UC’s COBRA Administrator.
 Eligible individuals will receive the COBRA packet approximately 2-3 weeks following the date coverage ends.
 The packet will be sent to the employee’s home address of record in the UC system.

 To elect coverage continuation under COBRA, a qualifying person must complete the election form in the packet and return it to Chard-Snyder.
 Each qualified person has a separate right to elect continuation of coverage.